duaa9094/About-me/README.md

 ### About Me - Gussing game

- An “About Me” webpage, this web page quizzes the user on fun facts of genral information.
+ An “About Me” webpage, this web page quizzes the user on fun facts about me.

  ### Author: Duaa Abu-Dhaim